Jobs - Global Majority Performers

-Award-winning interactive/gaming theatre company Hidden Track are looking for two experienced performers to collaborate on the creation of our brand new show ‘The Price of Everything’ over an R&D process between November 2021 and April 2022.
+Award-winning interactive/gaming theatre company Hidden Track are looking for an experienced performer from the global majority to collaborate on the creation of our brand new show ‘The Price of Everything’ over an R&D process between January and April 2022.

 Hidden Track create original interactive and gaming theatre which puts the audience – and irreverent, political play – at the heart of everything we do.